 The beach gets its name from the strawberry poison-dart frogs that live in the area.
 If you’re curious to see them, keep your eyes on the forest floor on your way to the beach.
 We didn’t spot any of them during our visit but we did see a sloth and a couple of playful capuchin monkeys.

 Although Red Frog Beach is quite a popular one, it won’t feel as crowded as Starfish Beach since there’s a lot more space.
-There are a couple of beach bars where you can grab a meal, rent sun chairs or surfboards and even practice your slack-lining skills.
+There are a couple of beach bars where you can grab a meal and a cold drink, rent sun chairs or surfboards and even practice your slack-lining skills.

 Getting to Red Frog Beach